kgrid-objects/opioid-collection/medication/opioid-collection/medication-regimen-complexity-indicator/README.md

     }
 "medication" and "X" can be altered to the corresponding information, but "drugList", "route", "form, "dosingFrequency", and "additionalDirections" are key words the program searches for.
 Therefore, these coded strings should not be altered.

 The following options can be specified for each coded variable.
-The options are taken directly from Appendix II of the paper, "Medication Regiment Complexity Index (MRCI)".
+The options are taken directly from Appendix II of the paper, "Medication Regimen Complexity Index (MRCI)".
 If the input entered is not one of the options, "cannot calculate" will be returned.

 1. route
     - oral
-    - topical
+    - topicale.g.
     - ear,eye,nose
     - inhalation
     - others